-Traditionally, age was a significant demographic factor that helped insurance companies to target clients with relevant services and products.
+Earlier age was a significant demographic factor that helped insurance companies target clients with relevant services and products.

-But Metlife decided to move from demographic and lifestyle segmentation to other market segmentation types.
-They used target surveys to collect in-depth data on the combination of demographic, firmographic, attitudinal, and need-type variables.
+But Metlife decided to include other market segmentation types.
+With targeted surveys, the team collected in-depth data on several demographic, firmographic, and attitudinal variables.

 Here is an example of five distinctly identified customer segments: